darraghdog/rsna/README.md

 #### 2. Retrain single model (2 days)

-1. Run script `bin/run_21_trainsngl_e2e.sh` to train on all data and bag four folds.
-This model will achieve a top10 result.
+1. Run script `bin/run_21_trainsngl_e2e.sh` to train on all data and for 3 epochs only.
+This was tested end to end and scored `0.04607` on [private stage 2 leaderboard](https://www.kaggle.com/c/rsna-intracranial-hemorrhage-detection/leaderboard).

 #### 3. Retrain full models (10 days)